 - BCC Annual Conference: 10th February 2015 QEII Conference Centre, London

-- Speaker line-up including senior cabinet ministers, Ed Balls, William Hague and Sir Clive Woodward OBE
+- Other speakers include senior cabinet ministers, Ed Balls, William Hague and Sir Clive Woodward OBE

 - To register for a free press pass please contact the press team on 020 7654 5813 / 5817 or register via the website.

 Chuka Umunna MP and Vince Cable MP will join a host of senior politicians and business leaders at the upcoming British Chambers of Commerce Annual Conference to debate a true ‘Business Plan for Britain’.
 Just three months before the general election, the conference will feature speakers at the heart of the business growth agenda, and from across the political spectrum.

 Speakers and panellists will focus on addressing four business-critical themes – developing the talents of the next generation, growing UK exports, devolution to all regions of the UK and Britain’s position in the world.
 The conference, sponsored by Lloyds Bank, BT Business, DHL Express, Heathrow Airport and AXA PPP healthcare, will also bring together more than 800 businesspeople from a range of industries, and from across the UK.

 - Senior cabinet ministers